 Figure 6.6.2-1: Data collection for LMF based ML model training and inference

+As an option a model for Direct positioining can be trained in OAM according to TS 28.105.
+If so this is done prior to step 1.

 1. LMF requests from the UE to report the positioning measurement parameters as described in TS 23.273 [7].
 UE reports positioning measurement parameters by using LPP protocol via either the CP or UP.

 Editor's note: Enhancements of the procedure is FFS.